iani/SC/README.txt

 5 MenusAndPrefs
 ~~~~~~~~~~~~~~~~

-ActionStrip: Create a narrow window strip at bottom of screen with buttons and menus as a dock for accessing useful actions.
+- =ActionStrip=: Create a narrow window strip at bottom of screen with buttons and menus as a dock for accessing useful actions.

-Lilt2DefaultMenu: Creates and ActionStrip for using the present library, with buttons for opening ScriptLibs, ScriptMixer,
+- =Lilt2DefaultMenu=: Creates and ActionStrip for using the present library, with buttons for opening ScriptLibs, ScriptMixer,

 6 ProxyStuff
 ~~~~~~~~~~~~~